Indiandude123/mlops-continuous-integration-tutorial/README.md

 - This automated service on GitHub is GitHub Actions
     - you will have to write down the tasks and the checks by creating a YAML file.
     - There are other services like Jenkins and Travis CI too.
 There are other GitHub sort of services like GitLab and Bitbucket which have their own CI services too.

+CI YAML FILE:

+on:
+  push:
+    branches:
+      - main
+  pull_request:
+    branches:
+      - main

+The above code means that execute the flow only when the code is pushing or pulling on the branch main.

+jobs:
+  test:
+    runs-on: ubuntu-latest

+    steps:
+    - name: Checkout code
+      uses: actions/checkout@v2

+    - name: Set up Python
+      uses: actions/setup-python@v2
+      with:
+        python-version: "3.9"

+    - name: Install dependencies
+      run: |
+        python -m pip install --upgrade pip
+        pip install pytest streamlit

+    - name: Run tests
+      run: |
+        pytest _test.py

+This above code means there is only one job named test.
+Then defining a few rules like you're running it on ubuntu.
+Then some steps are mentioned which need to be executed.
+The "uses" syntax can't change.
+The "name" can be different.